-Sample Assessment Strategies Teacher's Notes Teachers can have students explain what is meant by "McJobs" and provide local and national examples and if this is a trend in the job market, what are the positives and negatives associated with this trend Teachers may wish to refer to the Interdependence theme (see Student Text , pp. 256-286) and co-ordinate with this SCO. conduct supermarket surveys in which they research and report on the origins of the foods on the shelves and the companies responsible for their production and distribution: (1) Map the information.
-(2) Graph the information.
-(3) Analyse the "patterns." note that certain ads suggest to consumers that they buy North American rather than imported goods; write letters to those responsible for automobile ads and argue that there no longer exists a purely "North American car," discussing the economic implications of this fact give two specific examples of the effect that NAFTA has had on the Atlantic Canada economy
+- explain what is meant by "McJobs" and provide local and national examples and if this is a trend in the job market, what are the positives and negatives associated with this trend - conduct supermarket surveys in which they research and report on the origins of the foods on the shelves and the companies responsible for their production and distribution: - (1) Map the information. - (2) Graph the information. - (3) Analyse the "patterns." - note that certain ads suggest to consumers that they buy North American rather than imported goods; write letters to those responsible for automobile ads and argue that there no longer exists a purely "North American car," discussing the economic implications of this fact - give two specific examples of the effect that NAFTA has had on the Atlantic Canada economy